Linxu-Fan/crack-extract/README.md

     - else (Windows)
         * use visual studio

+* build [fTetWild](https://github.com/wildmeshing/fTetWild.git) (this is required for direct mesh cutting approach)
+    - copy the executable to the above build directory

 # How to use?
 * Write a text file and put the file into the build directory.
 Then pass the text file as the argument to the executable.
 The text file has 6 lines.
 See the demo file in the folder "[example](./example/glass/input.txt)".
     - the folder contains the object and point clouds file.